LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 As a result,
 $\overline{C\U c^\infty(\mathbb{R}^d)}=\mathcal{D}'(\mathbb{R}^d)$.

 The proof can be found in [9](https://bookstore.ams.org/gsm-105#:~:text=A%20First%20Course%20in%20Sobolev%20Spaces&text=Sobolev%20spaces%20are%20a%20fundamental,BV%20functions%20of%20one%20variable.) page 308.

 # <a name="local to global">  Global to local and back again  </a>

-Often, it is advantageous to work locally and then reason in the general case by some approximation.
+Often it is advantageous to work locally and then reason in the general case by some kind of approximation.
 A useful tool in this respect are **bump functions**.

 **Definition 22**.
 A **bump function** (also called **cutoff function**) is a function $\eta \in C\U c^\infty(\mathbb{R}^n)$.

 Constructing bump functions that have some desired support is a tool we use frequently throughout.
-Here, we provide two examples to show how this may be done.
-Other constructions are, of course, possible.
+Here we provide two examples to show how this may be done.
+Other constructions are of course possible.

  <a name="bump example2">
 **Example 5** </a> .
 Given two open sets $V,U$ with $V \Subset U$ there exists $\eta \in C\U c^\infty(\mathbb{R}^d)$ with support in $U$, equal to
 $1$ on $V$ and with $0\leq \eta \leq 1$.

 Proof.
 Since $V \Subset U$, there exists a compact $K$ with

 <div>
 $$\begin{aligned}
 V \subset K \subset U;\quad d\U u:=d(U,K)>0; \quad d\U V:=d(V,K)>0.
 \end{aligned}$$
 </div>

 Now, by [Urysohn's
 lemma](https://en.wikipedia.org/wiki/Urysohn%27s_lemma#:~:text=for%20any%20two-,non%2Dempty,-closed%20disjoint%20subsets)